Sicilian Mafia: Second Mafia War

 In the early 1970s, Luciano Leggio was boss of the Corleonesi clan and a member of the Sicilian Mafia Commission, and he forged a coalition of mafia clans known as the Corleonesi with himself as its leader.
 He initiated a campaign to dominate Cosa Nostra and its narcotics trade.
 Leggio was imprisoned in 1974, so he acted through his deputy Salvatore Riina, to whom he eventually handed over control.
 The Corleonesi bribed cash-strapped Palermo clans into the fold, subverted members of other clans, and secretly recruited new members.
 In 1977, the Corleonesi had Gaetano Badalamenti expelled from the commission on trumped-up charges of hiding drug revenues.
-In April 1981, the Corleonesi murdered rival member of the Commission Stefano Bontade, and the Second Mafia War began in earnest.
+In April 1981, the Corleonesi murdered a rival member of the Commission Stefano Bontade, and the Second Mafia War began in earnest.
 Hundreds of enemy mafiosi and their relatives were murdered, sometimes by traitors in their own clans.
 By manipulating the Mafia's rules and eliminating rivals, the Corleonesi came to completely dominate the commission.
 Riina used his power over the commission to replace the bosses of certain clans with hand-picked regents.
 In the end, the Corleonesi faction won and Riina effectively became the "boss of bosses" of the Sicilian Mafia.

 At the same time that the Corleonesi waged their campaign to dominate Cosa Nostra, they also waged a campaign of murder against journalists, officials, and policemen who dared to cross them.
 The police were frustrated with the lack of help that they were receiving from witnesses and politicians.
 At the funeral of a policeman murdered by mafiosi in 1985, policemen insulted and spat at two attending politicians, and a fight broke out between them and military police.

+Prime Minister Giulio Andreotti and High Court judge Corrado Carnevale were long been suspected of having ties to the Mafia, in addition to the Sicilian politician Salvatore Lima.
+In 1999, the Italian court of appeal held that Andreotti "had, not without personal advantages, knowingly and deliberately nurtured a stable relationship with the criminal organization, contributing to its strength by manifesting his availability to favor its members"; however, the court did not convict Andreotti due to the statute of limitations, which had been reached at the time of the ruling.